CSU Policies and Regulations

 6. Procedure for challenging the content of student records, and

 7. The student's right to file a complaint with the Department of Education, which enforces FERPA.
 The Department of Education has established an office and review board to investigate complaints and adjudicate potential FERPA violations.
-The designated office is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
+The designated office is: Student Privacy Policy Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-5920.

 Office of the Registrar